'There is no solitude in the world like that of the big city.'

 (Incidentally, the term police is derived from the ancient Greek polis)

 As the cities increased in power, the more people were drawn in from the countryside in search of trade, occupation, education etc. & thus the municipalities began to effect & eventually dominate the political cultures of regions, naturally resulting in vast empires & of course wars.
-History seems to be the record of constant warfare, & it is, with the exception of the Mongols, it's rare in the annals of time do we find agrarian peoples embarking on long campaigns in far-off lands or even against it's neighbour, it's nearly always a city-centred power asserting it's will upon others, they have by far
+History seems to be the record of constant warfare, & it is, with the exception of the Mongols, it's rare in the annals of time do we find agrarian peoples embarking on long campaigns in far-off lands or even against it's neighbour, it's nearly always a city-centred power asserting it's will upon others, they have by far been

 the most proficient at it at any rate.
 One can imagine the advantages a series of strategically placed castles would have over the peasantry of Medieval Europe or the fort (originally Roman) of the U.S. Army against the Plains Tribes of North America for example.
 In other words, the rule of thumb would be, where there was built a city, surely, as Plato suggested it would,